 “This SCALEUP grant is a tremendous step forward on our path to commercialization,” said Kopp, according to the company’s press release.
 “Partnering with ARPA-E and a major cement industry player to deploy, operate, and optimize our 10 tonnes per day pilot plant will put us on an accelerated path to gigatonne-scale CO2 reductions.”

-“Queens Carbon’s technology has the potential to impact climate change in a significant and positive way by making the cement production process carbon neutral,” said Deborah Perez-Fernandez, PhD, MBA, Executive Director of Technology Transfer, and Vince Smeraglia, JD, Executive Director of New Ventures.
+“Queens Carbon’s technology has the potential to impact climate change in a significant and positive way by making the cement production process carbon neutral,” said Deborah Perez Fernandez, PhD, MBA, Executive Director of Technology Transfer, and Vince Smeraglia, JD, Executive Director of New Ventures.
 “The Technology Transfer and New Ventures teams are proud to have supported Drs.
 Kopp and Riman through the development of their technology and launch of their company.”

 According to the DOE’s press release, the SCALEUP program provides new funding to previous ARPA-E awardees that have successfully de-risked their technology and established a viable route to commercial deployment.